-- A PowerPoint presentation and a live presentation by the group. - 10 minutes presentation, 5 minutes Q&A - The content should include the following: - The opportunity statement - Strategic criteria that helps you short list the top 3 markets (this should be based on your company analysis and the opportunity) - Articulate the logic behind the chosen short-listed countries.
-There are multiple ways to do this (suggestion only). - CAGE distance of the 'region' or 'continent' to the company's home country - Need-based rationale - "Favourable" high level PEST environment - Make sure the logic (i.e. the criteria) is sound. - Ensure it aligns with the project objectives and scope (Project A) - You need to fill out the Group Performance Reflection Template (see Appendix)
+- A live PowerPoint presentation by the group. - 10 minutes presentation, 5 minutes Q&A. - The content should include the following: - The opportunity statement. - Strategic criteria that helps you short list the top 3 markets (this should be based on your company analysis and the opportunity). - Articulate the logic behind the chosen short-listed countries.
+There are multiple ways to do this (following are some suggestions only). - CAGE distance of the 'region' or 'continent' to the company's home country - Need-based rationale. - "Favourable" high level PEST environment. - Ensure it aligns with the project objectives and scope (Project A). - You need to fill out the Group Performance Reflection Template (see Appendix).